bjornmeansbear/lectureScripts/ASustainableDesigner.md

 # A Sustainable Designer?

-I like to say that I am a "Sustainabilitist" — that is, one interested in creating sustainability, one interested in working ever towards the sustainable!
+I like to say that I am a "Sustainabilitist" — that is, one interested in creating sustainability, one interested in working towards the sustainable!

-Sustainabilitists take over where environmentalism ends, moving from only the realm of the environment into all realms.
-We must allow our designs, strategies and methodologies to evolve and adapt to new ideas — accept and deal with a constant state of flux between nature, society, economy — everything.
+Sustainabilitists take over where environmentalism ends, moving from the realm of the environment into all realms.
+We must allow our designs, strategies and methodologies to evolve and adapt to new ideas, new hybrids — accept and deal with a constant flux between nature, society, economy — everything.

 ## Quick Background

-I've designed books, record sleeves, magazines, logos, websites, exhibition graphics, and build  digital tools… Regardless of the final forms, or if its client based or self-initiated, I treat all design projects as opportunities for intellectual inquiry and self-expression.
+In my nearly twenty year role as graphic designer I've designed books, record sleeves, magazines, logos, websites, exhibition graphics, and built digital tools.
+Regardless of final forms, or if its client-based or self-initiated, I treat all design projects as opportunities for intellectual inquiry and self-expression.

-This talk consists of case-studies dealing with sustainability and its principles: constraint, aesthetics, vernacular, reuse, interconnection … and more broadly I'll discuss "what Sustainable Aesthetics might look like." …
+I'm going to walk us through a few case-studies dealing with sustainability and its principles: constraint, aesthetics, vernacular, reuse, interconnection … and more broadly today I'll discuss "what Sustainable Aesthetics might look like." …

 ## The Sustainabilitist Principles